Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 All properties in this section must be put under the `agent` node, as shown in the [YAML template](installation-javaconfig.html#java-template).

 * **agent**:
-  * **shutdown_time_ms**: Set how long to run the agent before shutting down itself (in milliseconds).
+  * **shutdown_time_ms**: Set the amount of time to run the agent before shutting down itself (in milliseconds).
 A negative value disables scheduled shutdown.
-  * **deinstrument_on_shutdown**: Enable to deinstrument classes on shutdown.
+  * **deinstrument_on_shutdown**: Set to `true` to deinstrument classes on shutdown.
 If this is not enabled, the agent disables sensors on shutdown, but leaves instrumentation.

 #### Diagnostic logging